200m Saki no Netsu

 (200m先の熱, 200m Saki no Netsu) is a Japanese manga series written and illustrated by Miyoshi Tomori.
 It began serialization in Shueisha's shōjo manga magazine Cookie in September 2020.

+Plot

+Tsumugu Kikka, a 28-year-old woman, lives alone on the second floor of an apartment building and works from home as a wasai, producing traditional Japanese clothing.
+Her work is commissioned by Mashimo, her high school ex-boyfriend, who still lives exactly 200 meters away.
+Kikka's quiet routine is disrupted when she is unexpectedly selected to serve on the apartment complex's management board, where she meets Hirara, a man who lives 200 meters directly above her in the same building.
+As Kikka's interactions with Hirara increase through apartment-related duties, unresolved feelings connected to Mashimo resurface, placing her at the center of a horizontal and vertical romantic triangle.

 Publication

 Written and illustrated by Miyoshi Tomori, 200m Saki no Netsu began serialization in Shueisha's shōjo manga magazine Cookie on September 26, 2020.
-Its chapters have been collected into fourteen tankōbon volumes as of July 2025.
+Its chapters have been collected into seventeen tankōbon volumes as of September 2026.